sirgru/on.impression/ReadMe.md

 Some of the problem is the inherent complexity of working with text, other is accidental complexity arising from the idioms of the regex language.

-Some of the accidental complexity is related to effective undebuggability of regex without the presence of specialized tools.
+Some of the complexity is related to effective undebuggability of regex without the presence of specialized tools.

 **It is easy to get out of hand with regular expressions**